williamcaban/openshift-lab/README.md

 ![Diagram](images/openshift_ocs_converged_mode_small.png)

+- The [LB] represents a dedicated RHEL minimal server OpenShift can configure to serve as the load balancer for the Master Nodes.
+In a production environment this may be replaced by load balancer configured in passthrough mode.

 # ENVIRONMENT REQUIREMENTS
 1. Ensure DNS resolution of all nodes FQDN
 2. Register the FQDN for the cluster consoles like osp-console.example.com (``openshift_master_cluster_hostname``)